competitiveoverwatch/css/README.md

     - Settings – [`tv` from Google's Material Design Icons](https://material.io/icons/#ic_tv)
     - [Twitch](https://www.twitch.tv/p/brand-assets)
     - [Twitter](https://brand.twitter.com/en.html)

-###Notes
-* The CSS was originally based on [Naut](https://github.com/Axel--/Naut-for-reddit), but is now in the process of being merged in to remove the dependency and free up file space (based on Reddit's CSS size limit of 100 KB)

 ###License
 * The following are licensed under the MIT License – see [LICENSE](LICENSE):